bartvanhoey/DomainDrivenDesignWorkshop/exercises/exercise-004-business-logic-and-exceptions-in-the-entities.md

 * Register as a new user and make sure you are logged in.
 Goto the **Issues** list and click on the **Actions** dropdown to test the different methods.

-* Enter a comment and check if it gets added to the issue.

 ### Stop application

 * Stop both the API (by pressing `SHIFT+F5`) and the Blazor project (by pressing `CTRL+C` in the command prompt).